 “I hate politics, and what are considered their appropriate methods,” he wrote only 12 days before becoming prime minister.
 “I hate notoriety, public meetings, public speeches, caucuses and everything that I know of that is apparently the necessary incident of politics, except doing public work to the best of my ability.”

 Throughout his term, Abbott “worked diligently and diplomatically to tackle” his party’s “internal strife, including ethnic, linguistic and religious division.
 Corruption and personal squabbles embattled the Conservative Party,” notes The Canadian Encyclopedia.

 A year after finishing his term, Abbott died in Montréal at the age of 72.

-During the 1970s, Shell Canada featured Abbott in its medallion set, The Prime Ministers of Canada 1867-1970, which included 15 medals, featuring each Canadian prime minister between 1867 and 1970.
+During the 1970s, Shell Canada featured Diefenbaker in its medallion set, “The Prime Ministers of Canada 1867-1970,” which included 15 medals featuring each Canadian prime minister between 1867 and 1970.